lithoformer/cross-wavelet-hadamard/README.md

 # cross-wavelet-hadamard
 cross-wavelet hadamard transform

-there is the word 'crypto' in the m-file title, but this can be run on any type of ordinal or time series data e.g., opening vs closing price, stereo audio, etc
+can be run on any type of ordinal or time series data e.g., opening vs closing price, stereo audio, etc

+takes the sign of the first derivative as input

 reference and dependency: